fg-research/website/docs/_sources/blog/product/posts/rnn-fx-forecasting.rst.txt

 Data
 ******************************************
-The model generates one-day-ahead predictions of the EUR/USD exchange rate using as input the past values of the EUR/USD exchange rate and of the following technical indicators:
+The model generates one-day-ahead predictions of the EUR/USD exchange rate using as input the past values of the EUR/USD exchange rate and of the following technical indicators, which were proposed in :

+* Moving average (MA) with a period of 10.
+* Moving average convergence/divergence (MACD) with short- and long-term periods of 12 and 26.
+* Rate of change (ROC) with a period of 2.
+* Momentum with a period of 4.
+* Relative strength index (RSI) with a period of 10.
+* Bollinger bands (BB) with period of 20.
+* Commodity channel index (CCI) with a period of 20.

 ******************************************
 Code